Serving ON including the Greater Toronto area

 Each of the Geo-Lock™ Earth Anchors we install includes a 25-year warranty against manufacturing defects, as well as our own in-house quality and performance warranty.

-Mounting a foundation wall plate for an earth anchor installation in Kawartha Lakes.
+Mounting a foundation wall plate for an earth anchor installation in Caledon.

 Mounting The Wall Plate